The Gap Nobody Filled: How GradBridge Is Building the Student Lending Category That Didn't Exist

 "Second look programs in other consumer credit asset classes like credit card, personal loan, auto — student loan didn't have that."

-In December 2024, she left to build it.
+In December 2024, she began to build it.
 In a recent episode of BUILDERS, she broke down exactly how.

 GradBridge went from idea to live in months.
 For a regulated fintech requiring a sponsor bank, origination platform, servicing stack, and compliance management system — all coordinated simultaneously — that timeline demands explanation.